jensarps/IDBWrapper/README.md

 In the `onError` property you can pass a custom error handler.
 In case of an error, it will be called and receives the Error object as only argument.

+The `pageSize` property is used for pagination and lets you define the size of a batch of results.

+The `pageNum` property is used for pagination and lets you specify which page you want fetch (1-based).

 ___